Exabyte-io/documentation/docs/security/security-policies.md

 ## Other

-Other notable security features are.
+Other notable security features are:

 - Kerberos-based [^4] encryption/authentication for the network file system
 - 2048 bit AES database encryption